 “I just wanted to echo what Karen said.
 It truly has been an honor to serve with you.
 Five years now.
 We know each other so well.
 I can almost anticipate your orders before you give them.
 It’s just awful that it has to end this way.
 If there’s anything like an afterlife I guess I’ll see you on the other side, Rob.”

 For the rest of the day they all sat at their stations, pretending it was like any other day.
-Most of them had no family back home.
+All the scientists had rejected the suicide pills, saying they would run their experiments to the very last, hoping that someone might eventually pick up their data.
+Like the officers, most of them had no family back home.
 That was why they had chosen a multi-year mission into space.
 Anderson kept Mundy apprised of what the psi on the outer hull was, and how much it could withstand.
 He also reported that radiation inside the ship was reaching critical levels.

 They were near to breaking and another gravitational surge like the last two would flatten the ship.
 Their hearts barely had time to leap into their throats when Karen yelled, “Gravitational surge, but it’s coming from …”.
 That was all she managed to get out before the wave struck the fragile little craft.

 The crew has become restless as we have been weeks without a prize.
 My research into ancient records indicate a ship was lost in this area over 900 years ago, back during the United Earth years.
 There is no record of another ship salvaging it so it should be somewhere in this star system.
 I’ll check the black hole first.
 A smart captain would have devised a way to park himself at the event horizon if he were captured by it.
 Perhaps that ship is circling there still, with near thousand-year-old corpses guarding their treasures.
 Admiral out